nevtum/dotnet-api-starter-2020/README.md

 # ASP.NET core API setup 2020

-This is my reference project for starting cloud native (dockerized) .NET core applications in 2020.
-Below are progressive steps to get from a traditional ASP.NET core project to something more observable and cloud ready.
+This is a reference project, reflecting my learnings in making cloud ready (dockerized) .NET core applications in 2020.
+Below are progressive steps to get from a traditional ASP.NET core project to something more observable and deployable to the cloud.

 ## Initial steps